Kids First CHICAGO

 Kids First Chicago (K1C) is a nonprofit that addresses the three areas that will transform Chicago into a world leader in public education:

-- We empower parents to identify, navigate, and advocate for quality public schools for their kids;
+Empower communities and families to identify, navigate to, and advocate for high-quality public schools for their children and communities;

-- With parents’ help we shape education policy to better support their families; and
+With parent input, shape education policy and systems to better support communities and families; and

 WHAT ARE KIDS FIRST CHICAGO'S GOALS?

 Our goal is to ensure we put the focus back on school quality, rather than school type, and get 50,000 more kids into high-quality seats by 2020.

 Our support for public education is to ensure families and communities have a role in shaping the fate of their schools, and to ensure all kids have access to a high-quality education through kids-first policies.

 HOW HAS THE WORK OF KIDS FIRST CHICAGO CHANGED OVER TIME?